 THE PRESENT CONTINUOUS

-I’d like to return to the issue of the present continuous, which I wrote about in an earlier post.
+I’d like to return to the issue of the present continuous.
 The present continuous is certainly not one of the most common aspects that might be heard in a normal conversation.
 After all, while having a beer with a friend in a pub, you’re not very likely to start talking about what you’re doing at the present moment, are you?
 “Oh, John, I’m drinking a beer at the moment!
 And you?”

 When it comes to the present continuous for things that are happening around the time of speaking, this time aspect may come in handy: “I’m working on a big project at the moment”.
 But even then, we’re more likely to use the present perfect continuous to link what’s been going on recently, with situations that are still current ("going on") in the present time.